 It's important to investigate and respond to incidents quickly and efficiently.
 The longer an insider threat persists, the more damage it can do to your reputation and bottom line.
 A modern DLP solution can automatically enforce policies and remediate threats.
-Automation will help keep your most valuable data safe and increase your security team's efficiency.
+Automation helps keep your most valuable data safe and increases your security team's efficiency.